XiaoTaoWang/HiCPeaks/README.rst

 The tables below show the performance test of *toCooler*, *pyBHFDR* and *pyHICCUPS* with low (T47D) and high (K562) sequencing data, at low (40K) and high (10K) resolutions.

+- The original Hi-C data was stored in TXT
 - Number of proccesses: 1
 - Valid contacts: total number of non-zero pixels on intra-chromosomal matrices
 - Running time format: hr: min: sec